dzzh/RIBs-wiki/iOS-Tutorial-2.md

 ## Pass in LoggedInViewControllable instead of creating it

-Because LoggedIn RIB does not own its own view, yet it still needs to be able to show child RIBs views, we need one of its ancestors, in this case the parent Root RIB to provide the view.
+Since the LoggedIn RIB does not own its own view and yet still needs to be able to show the views of it's child RIBs, the LoggedIn RIB needs to use the view of its ancestor.
+In our case, the parent Root RIB to provide the view.

-Update RootViewController to conform to LoggedInViewControllable.
+Update `RootViewController` to conform to `LoggedInViewControllable`, by adding the following snippet to the end of the implementation:

 ```swift
 // MARK: LoggedInViewControllable